7 Low-Maintenance Siding Options for Your Home

 Photo: G / Adobe Stock

 You won’t ever need to paint or stain it, and cleaning vinyl siding is as easy as running the power washer.
-(If you’re not comfortable with a pressure washer, you can usually find affordable power washing companies near you.)
-You can also scrub vinyl siding by hand, using a cloth or brush and a bucket of soapy water.
-You only need to wash vinyl siding every two to three years.
+Even if you’re not comfortable with a pressure washer, you can usually find affordable power washing companies near you.
+You can also scrub vinyl siding by hand, using a cloth or soft brush and a bucket of soapy water, which makes removing dirt, grime, and other debris a breeze.
+Plus, you only need to wash vinyl siding every two to three years.

 ProsCons